-During the fourth quarter of 2020, we launched our OraGrowtH Trials (as defined below) program to study the effects of LUM-201 in PGHD and initiated our Phase 2b clinical trial ("OraGrowtH210 Trial" or the "Phase 2b Trial") with the opening of the initial sites participating in this study.
-We anticipate data read out for the OraGrowtH210 Trial mid-year 2022.
-The trial is a randomized study testing three doses of LUM-201 in a parallel enrollment approach versus the current standard dose of injectable rhGH.
+The OraGrowtH210 trial is a randomized study testing three doses of LUM-201 in a parallel enrollment approach versus the current standard dose of injectable rhGH.
 The primary endpoint of the study is preliminary validation of our predictive enrichment marker ("PEM") patient selection strategy as evidenced by the percentage of selected patients who grow in response to LUM-201.
-Secondary endpoints include selection of a pediatric dose of LUM-201 for future studies including Phase 3 and determination of the degree of repeatability of the PEM selection process in patients screened for participation in OraGrowtH210.
+Secondary endpoints include selection of a pediatric dose of LUM-201 for future studies including Phase 3 and determination of the degree of repeatability of the PEM selection process in PEM positive patients screened for participation in OraGrowtH210.

-The coronavirus pandemic has caused pervasive interruptions to clinical trials industrywide.
-Facing similar near-term impediments, we have experienced some limited delays related to the pandemic as clinical sites adapt their procedures to caring for patients during a pandemic and we may experience further delays should significant pandemic related disruptions persist.
+The coronavirus pandemic has caused pervasive interruptions to clinical trials industry-wide.
+Facing similar near-term impediments, we have experienced significant delays related to the pandemic as clinical sites adapt their procedures to caring for patients during a pandemic and we may experience further delays should significant pandemic related disruptions persist.